paocorrales/paocorrales.github.io/content/project/thecarpentries/index.md

 I'm a instructor (I can teach programming-related tools) and a trainer (I can teach how to teach the tools) since march 2020.
 During these years I taught the Instructor Training course in Spanish 3 times, helping the Latin American community to grow.
 I also organized demo and discussion sessions in Spanish so that Spanish speakers could complete their certification in their language.

-I am currently part of the leadership team of trainers and hope to continue helping the trainer community and in particular Latin America and promoting the use of evidence based teaching tools.
+I was part of the leadership team of trainers during 2022-2023.
+My focus was to help the trainer community and in particular Latin America and promoting the use of evidence based teaching tools.

+I'm currently part of the Board of Directors!

 # Español